 Hiking: Yes!
 While there aren’t many established trails in this park, you won’t want to miss the chance to hike out into the dunes.

 Great Sand Dunes is the least stereotypically “Colorado” destination on this list.
 Massive dunes are a far cry from the green forests and snowy peaks this state is known for.
 While the photos may look like a hot desert, the dunes get cold in the winter and you’ll want to prepare for the season as you would any Colorado elopement.
-It’s an incredibly unique environment, but be prepared to find sand in all your nooks and crevices for days after!
-In my opinion, this is definitely one of the best places in Colorado to elope, and I highly suggest this location for the beautiful sunsets!
+If you’re looking fo an epic sunset on your elopement day and a stunning experience in this designated dark sky park then this might be the best elopement location for you!

 3.)
-Lake Isabelle
+Lake Isabelle near Nederland

 4.)
-Maroon Bells
+Maroon Bells near Aspen

 Hiking: Yes and no!
 It is a very short walk from the parking lot to Maroon Lake where you have a stunning view of Maroon Peak.
 There are plenty of options for hiking no matter what your skill level is.